 Zane's academic interests include linguistic anthropology, semiotics, language ideologies, mediatized representations of language use and users and identity.

-Professor Gomes’ academic interests include Anthropology and sociology of development and environment; ethnicity and cultural identities, South and Southeast Asia
+Professor Gomes’ academic interests include Anthropology and sociology of development and environment; dialogue, peace and conflict transformation; ethnicity and cultural identities, South and Southeast Asia

 Ben’s acedemic interests include North Korea’s motivations for nuclear proliferation, East Asian security and the politics of climate change.

 Nicolas' academic interests include Southeast Asia and Indonesia.

 "Xianbi's academic interests include social networks, social stratification and inequality, contemporary Chinese society and quantitative methods."

 Mei-fen Kuo left her native Taiwan to undertake a PhD thesis on the late 19th century and early 20th century origins and development of Chinese-Australian community in Sydney under Professor John Fitzgerald from 2003.

 Dr Leibold has research expertise on the politics of ethnicity, race and national identity in modern Chinese history and society, and the intersections between historical memory and ethnic identity in contemporary China.